A HELOC is a way to tap into your home’s equity and use it to pay for unforeseen or large expenses.

 7. Watch out for balloon payments

 Getting a low monthly rate may seem like the most important factor when choosing a HELOC, but sometimes those low rates come at the expense of a balloon payment.
 A HELOC with a balloon payment requires you to pay off your remaining balance in a lump sum at the end of your term — a potentially huge payment if you’re not prepared for it.

-Many lenders have only one set of HELOC terms, but some lenders may let you choose the length of your draw period and repayment period.
+Many lenders have only one set of HELOC terms, but some lenders may let you choose the length of your draw period and the repayment period.
 Opting for a shorter repayment term can decrease the amount of interest you pay.